 - XVI.
 Educator Relationships Relationships of a Master Educator, Human Relations, Communication Basics - XVII.
 Learning is a Laughing Matter The Best Conditions for Learning, Learning and Laughter Defined, Laughter Enhances Creativity, Integrating Humor in the Workplace, Integrating Humor into the Classroom - XVIII.
 Teaching Success Strategies for a Winning Career Success is a Choice, Value Yourself, Motivate Yourself, Expect to Win, Effective Goal Management, Develop a Strong Work Ethic, Value the Client - XIX.
 Teams at Work The Concept of Teamwork, The Team-Building Process, Think Like Geese - XX.
 Evaluating Professional Performance Performance Assessment, General Standards of Evaluation, Educator Position Description, Sources of Performance Appraisal, Professional Development

 Practical/Student Salon

-The student instructor may be required to assist in lecture and demonstrations, to design lesson plans and to present lecture and demonstration for evaluation in the following areas:
+The student instructor may be required to assist in lecture and demonstrations, to design lesson plans and to present lectures and demonstrations for evaluation in their area of practice.